 But vishers take things one step further—they’re particularly adept at social engineering, the use of deception to manipulate individuals into divulging confidential information for fraudulent purposes.
-Sometimes all they’re looking for is a quick recording of your voice saying “Yes” or “I agree” that they can then use to breach important accounts.
+Sometimes all they’re looking for is a quick recording of your voice saying “Yes” or “I agree” which they can then use to breach important accounts.

 That explains the more complicated stories currently dominating the vishing headlines: the fraudulent caller who uses a real person’s LinkedIn history to pose as a CEO extending a job offer.
-The so-called account rep that gains your confidence by reciting basic information easily gleaned from social media.
+The so-called account rep gains your confidence by reciting basic information easily gleaned from social media.
 The apparent government employee calling to clear up charges related to a past infraction.

 Schemes like this are even harder to combat when scammers have so many tools at their disposal.
 They can route their calls through a multitude of carriers and networks, making it difficult to determine exactly where they originate.
 Some have even perfected “neighborhood spoofing,” in which robocalls are placed using local numbers to try and entice recipients to pick up.
 Similarly, scammers can spoof an existing number, tricking consumers into thinking a trusted business is calling them.

 The bottom line?
-All it takes is one piece of personally identifiable information and the visher can run wild, accessing financial accounts, hacking into email, compromising health care records, or even applying for credit cards in your name.
+All it takes is one piece of personally identifiable information and the visher can run wild, accessing financial accounts, hacking into email, compromising healthcare records, or even applying for credit cards in your name.

-So what can you do to protect your information and prevent a bad case of vishing?
 CMIT Solutions has gathered the following tips and tricks:

-The best way to avoid vishers is to not answer a call from an unfamiliar number in the first place — especially if the call comes in to your cell phone, which lacks the same protections as landlines.
+The best way to avoid vishers is to not answer a call from an unfamiliar number in the first place—especially if the call comes into your cell phone, which lacks the same protections as landlines.
 If you see an unfamiliar number, send it straight to voicemail; if the same number calls often, consider declining or even blocking it.

 If you do find yourself on the line with a suspected visher, don’t respond if they ask you to say “I agree” or press a number to opt out: that will let the hackers know your number is operational.
 Nine times out of ten, the smartest move is to hang up if you realize the call is fraudulent.

-Spammers can ask a variety of questions like “Can you hear me?” or “Would you like to opt out of calls like these?”
+Spammers can ask a variety of questions like “Can you hear me?” or “Would you like to opt-out of calls like these?”
 If you respond with a “Yes” or “I agree,” that voice signature can be used at a later date to authorize fraudulent charges via telephone.
 In addition, don’t yell at or accuse a live caller.
-In many instances, this can result in more calls to your number — or the hackers spoofing your number and trying to take advantage of your trusted network of contacts.
+In many instances, this can result in more calls to your number—or the hackers spoofing your number and trying to take advantage of your trusted network of contacts.

 Once your number has been listed on the Registry for a month, you can start reporting unwanted calls to the Federal Trade Commission.
-Consider this just one layer of a comprehensive defense against vishers — not a method for stopping 100% of such calls.
+Consider this just one layer of a comprehensive defense against vishers—not a method for stopping 100% of such calls.

 Options abound in this space.
 The key is that you’re proactive about the security tools that protect your passwords, your online accounts, and your identity, all of which are now stored on your phone as much as your computer.
 Collaborating with a trusted IT provider is key, though, as it can be daunting to understand and enhance the security settings on all of your devices.

 In today’s digital world, security problems never stop evolving.
 Although vishing may just put a new name on an old form of criminal fraud, it’s worth noting the uptick in attempts to compromise private information.
 If you need help securing your data and protecting your business, contact CMIT Solutions today.
-We keep our clients safe by remaining on the cutting edge of IT security—for desktops, laptops, servers, and phones alike.
+We keep our clients safe by remaining on the cutting edge of IT security for desktops, laptops, servers, and phones alike.